-25% of State of Crypto Travel Rule Compliance survey respondents named the Sunrise Period as one of the top hindrances to complying with the Travel Rule.
+In October 2021, Notabene conducted an industry-first comprehensive survey and subsequent report on the global state of Travel Rule compliance.
+Twenty-five percent of respondents named the sunrise period as one of the top hindrances to complying with the Travel Rule.

-The FATF recognizes the compliance hindrances that the sunrise period brings, yet To mitigate risks during this period, the FATF suggests several measures that VASPs can implement to comply with Travel Rule requirements regardless of the stages of compliance at which their counterparties operate.
+The FATF recognizes the compliance hindrances that the sunrise period brings.
+To mitigate risks during this period, the FATF suggests several measures that VASPs can implement to comply with Travel Rule requirements regardless of the stages of compliance at which their counterparties operate.

 What is the business impact of the Crypto Travel Rule’s “sunrise issue?”

-To mitigate the negative business impact on the industry and sustain the international nature of the crypto, VASPs could take a proactive approach and start complying as soon as possible, regardless of the stage of adoption of the Travel Rule in the jurisdiction where the VASPs are based.
+To mitigate the negative business impact on the industry and sustain the international nature of the crypto industry, VASPs could take a proactive approach and start complying as soon as possible, regardless of the stage of adoption of the Travel Rule in the jurisdiction where they are based.

-From the policymaker's perspective, it is essential to provide regulated VASPs with a clear framework for Travel Rule compliance, as this will potentially allow for a staged approach, as suggested by the FATF (Updated Guidance [OCT 2021] paragraph 200.)
+From the policymaker's perspective, it is essential to provide regulated VASPs with a clear framework for Travel Rule compliance, as this will potentially allow for a staged approach, as suggested by the FATF.
+(FATF 2021 pg.
+64, para 200.)

-VASPs in jurisdictions that do not provide a clear path toward Travel Rule compliance will ultimately face difficulties in interacting with compliant VASPs, which, in turn, will result in the jurisdictions becoming less competitive venues for crypto businesses.
+VASPs in jurisdictions that do not provide a clear path toward Travel Rule compliance will ultimately find it difficult to interact with compliant VASPs, which, in turn, will result in the jurisdictions becoming less competitive venues for crypto businesses.

 How does Notabene solve the Crypto Travel Rule’s “sunrise issue?”